thisisbalu/exception-decoded/_posts/java/2024-09-05-java-xaexception.md

 ---

 Are you facing difficulties while dealing with XA transactions in your Java application?
 Have you ever encountered an XAException and struggled to understand and resolve it?
-Look no further, as this 15-minute read will provide you with an in-depth understanding of XAException in Java and guide you towards effective resolutions.
+Look no further.

 ## **Table of Contents**